Kmbaria/Kgallery/README.md

     * python manage.py runserver
     * access the application on this localhost address http://127.0.0.1:8000
 # Technologies Used
-* Python using the Django Framework
+* Python using the Django Framework.
 * HTML/CSS
 * Bootstrap
 ## Known Bugs